susanneklien/susanneklien.github.io/README.md

 I have a broad range of research interests in the modern culture and society of Japan, but I categorise them into the following main themes (although there is some overlap between them).
 1) Immaterial culture, i.e. the practice and transmission of tradition(s) such as festivals, dances and various rituals,
 2) Subjective well-being and alternative modes of working and living in post-growth rural Japan (including new forms of entrepreneurship)
-3) Mobility of Japanese individuals abroad for lifestyle reasons
+3) Transnational mobility of Japanese individuals for lifestyle reasons
 4) Regional revitalization, rurality, locality and placemaking
 5) Youth subcultures (ethnography of hip hop in Hokkaido)

 ## EDUCATION

-Free University Berlin (Japanese Studies)
-	Habilitation June 2013
-Thesis: “The Practice and Transmission of Traditions in Contemporary Rural Japan: Beyond Locality, Identity and Preservation” (Supervisor: Professor Irmela Hijiya-Kirschnereit)

 Vienna University (International Relations, Japanese Studies, Philosophy) (1998-2001)